JordanMicahBennett/Machine-Learning-Jamaica-Institute_Curriculum_MainPage/README.md

 # About author
 [Jordan Micah Bennett](https://www.linkedin.com/in/programminggodjordan/) is the founder of [MLJI](http://mlj-institute.appspot.com/), author of "**Artificial Neural Networks for Kids**" (See either [Amazon url](https://www.amazon.com/dp/B077FX57ZZ) or [free copy](https://www.researchgate.net/publication/321162382_Artificial_Neural_Nets_For_Kids)) and inventor of the ["Supersymmetric Artificial Neural Network"](https://github.com/JordanMicahBennett/Supersymmetric-artificial-neural-network).

+# Recommended reading for babies
+MLJI's course is designed for teens/adults.
+Albeit, take a look at these intriguing books for babies: [Einsteinian books for babies](https://medium.com/@jordanmicahbennett/einsteinian-books-for-babies-4aa18c3c23c)

 # Happy coding!